Sandro Wagner: Senior

 In June 2017, Wagner received his first call-up to the senior national team for a friendly against Denmark and a FIFA World Cup qualifying match against San Marino.
 He made his competitive debut on 6 June in the 1–1 away draw against Denmark, playing for more than 60 minutes.
 Four days later, he scored a hat-trick as Germany thrashed San Marino 7–0.
 His performance was praised by national team manager Joachim Löw.

 Wagner was also part of the 2017 FIFA Confederations Cup squad that won the tournament.
 His first and only appearance came on 19 June in the opening Group B match against Australia, missing several good chances to score as Germany won 3–2.
 After that, he was benched in favour of Timo Werner and Lars Stindl as Germany defeated Chile 1–0 in the final.
 Wagner finished 2017 by scoring against Northern Ireland and Azerbaijan.

 On 16 May 2018, after being left out from Germany's World Cup squad, Wagner announced his retirement from international football.

 Coaching career

 SpVgg Unterhaching

-In March 2021, Wagner was first announced as new head coach of the youth (Under-19) team.
+In March 2021, Wagner was first announced as new head coach of the youth (Under-19) team of SpVgg Unterhaching.
 However, on 25 June 2021, he was presented as head coach of the first team starting on 1 July 2021.
+Unterhaching started the 2021–22 Regionalliga season with a 0–0 draw against TSV Aubstadt.
+Unterhaching was knocked out of the Bavarian Cup in the second round by TSV Buchbach.
+Unterhaching finished the 2021–22 Regionalliga Bayern in fourth place.
+Unterhaching started the 2022–23 Regionalliga season on 14 July 2022 against Buchbach which Unterhaching won 3–1.
+Unterhaching were knocked out of the Bavarian Cup in the first round by TuS Feuchtwangen.
+On 6 May 2023, Unterhaching won the Regionalliga Bayern championship.
+Wagner announced his departure, before gaining promotion to the 3.
+Liga.

+Germany (assistant)

+In June 2023, Wagner became Hannes Wolf's assistant coach at the German U20 national team.
+On 10 September 2023, both Wagner and Wolf were named as assistant coaches at the German senior national team to Rudi Völler, who served as interim manager for their friendly against France.
+He was later appointed as assistant along with Benjamin Glück to newly appointed manager Julian Nagelsmann for the upcoming UEFA Euro 2024.

+FC Augsburg

+On 28 May 2025, Wagner was named the new head coach of Bundesliga club FC Augsburg, signing a contract until 2028.